 I don’t camp often, but the idea of spending a night at Getaway Jungle Camp in a secluded forest valley, without electricity or connectivity, was too good to resist – and one I’m never going to forget.
 To get here, we had to cross the Sattal lake by boat and take a long walk through the woods.
 When night fell, we went on a hike in the eerily silent forest, and later lit a bonfire, hearing stories from the village staff about their wildlife encounters in these parts.

 That night, a few hours after we had tucked in, I woke up to distinct breathing sounds outside my side of the tent; my friend woke up and tried to hush away whatever it was, and for a while that worked.
 Then the creature came back, and when I shined a torch, we could see an outline of its eye and sharp tooth in the shadows!
 I imagined if it was a leopard, it would go straight for the kill and hopefully a sharp and painless death.
 Read the full story here.

-Eco efforts: The camp site was once a barren valley created by the drying out of one of Sattal’s lakes; the Getaway team transformed it by planting poplar trees in the early 90s.
+Responsible travel: The camp site was once a barren valley created by the drying out of one of Sattal’s lakes; the Getaway team transformed it by planting poplar trees in the early 90s.
 No electricity is installed to maintain the natural environment of the forest and all staff are employed from surrounding villages.